Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 No one wants to use me to promote their product because seriously no one's going to buy it.

+And the glorious thing about that is boom, here I am laughing away at the world, right?
 Saying stuff you just can't say about people gossiping, having fun, like you would at a pub.

 And people would say, oh, she's drunk.
+And I would never have drunk.

 It was their only way to square the circle of this crazy woman just letting rip.

-And I was on a Katie's arms and it was the last five minutes and someone went and I saw in the comments Charlie's been shot.
+And I was on a Katie's arms and it was the last five minutes and someone went and I saw in the comments comments Charlie's been shot.

-so last five minutes
+The last five minutes

-I was like well he'll be okay
+I was like well he'll be okay.

-shot in the neck and of course
+Shot in the neck and of course

-what you know immediately just
+you know immediately just

-and then restating for everybody who was still with me to say
+in my heart thinking Charlie's going to be okay and then restating for everybody who was still with me to say

-this isn't the stuff we fear you know Charlie wouldn't fear this either Charlie would have feared weakness or he would have feared people losing their faith he would not have feared this.
+Charlie would have feared weakness or he would have feared people losing their faith.
+He would not have feared this.

-Closed out and then of course we got
+Closed out and then of course we got the got the news.

-I mean what you know the march in the street, I saw them carrying Charlie Kirk signs.
+What did that mean to people in England?
+What did Charlie's death how how well did people know him?
+I mean what you know the march in the street I saw them carrying Charlie Kirk signs.
+Was that what

 put that into perspective?
+Yes.
+So

 I believe all of our paths in life are already set.

-I believe I always knew we we would end up here after the inauguration, but long time before that.
+I believe I always knew we would end up here after the inauguration, but long time before that.

 And the Unite the Kingdom rally, Tommy had said he wanted to do something unifying and uplifting, which is really important right now as well, in all things,

+when he was in solitary confinement.
 And I wasn't allowed to go in and see Tommy because they also prevented his support friends, his close friends from going in.

-And I appealed everything.
+And I appealed at everything.

-But he agreed this date and I said, I'm there.
+They wouldn't let me.
+But he agreed this date, and I said, I'm there.

 And